yudai-nkt/awesome-hono/README.md

 # Awesome Hono

-A curated list of awesome Hono-related stuff
+A curated list of awesome stuff related to Hono

 ## Development